Visionary, explorer, researcher, diplomat, humanist - the Norwegian Fridtjof Nansen was no ordinary man.

 The League of Nations first High Commissioner for Refugees was a dedicated scientist, an audacious adventurer, and an indefatigable savior of human beings displaced by conflict.

-In commemoration of World Refugee Day 2016, a special event and panel discussion at UNOG Library celebrating Fridtjof Nansen, the man and his legacy.
+In commemoration of World Refugee Day 2016, a special event and panel discussion was held at UN Library Geneva, celebrating Fridtjof Nansen, the man and his legacy.

 See digitized copies of the original letters read aloud during the event:

 Fridtjof Nansen, High Commissioner for Refugees of the League of Nations (1921-1930)

 The Norwegian scientist, Arctic explorer and politician F. Nansen (1861-1930) started his humanitarian work at the end of the World War I. At first Nansen worked independently but in the spring of 1920 he was appointed as a League of Nations High Commissioner for Prisoners of War.
 As a result of his work, some 450,000 ex-prisoners of war from twenty-six countries returned to their homes.
 In August 1921 the Council of the League appointed F. Nansen as the High Commissioner for Russian Refugees.
 Furthermore, Nansen played an instrumental role in organizing emergency relief to famine victims in Russia in 1921-1923 and in 1922 he occupied himself with the problem of refugees from Asia Minor.